FREQUENTLY ASKED QUESTIONS

 MVMCS believes teachers should have competence in the use of technology and place a high priority on providing teachers with professional development to improve their ability to integrate 21st century skills into the teaching of core academic content.
 All Lead Teachers will have a laptop computer in the classroom that is available as needed in the classroom environment.
 Teachers will utilize Transparent Classroom, an online record keeping system, for tracking student progress.
 Transparent Classroom uses a Scope & Sequence that has been aligned to the Colorado State Standards for English Language Arts and Mathematics.

 Will MVMCS align with the Common Core State Standards (CCSS) and use state assessments?

 The biggest difference between MVMCS and other public schools will be the culture of assessments.
-While we are still bound by state regulations to administer some standardized tests, our goal will be to treat all assessments as formative assessments.
+While we are still bound by state regulations to administer standardized tests, our goal will be to treat all assessments as formative assessments.
 The information garnered from these test assists the teachers in modifying teaching and learning activities to improve student attainment, not simply rank and rate students and/or the school.
 We will strive to relieve the pressures and anxiety that testing can cause and instead create testing procedures that more closely align to the Montessori philosophy of respecting each child as an individual.

-What do the different committees do?
+What do the different board committees do?

 The Key Objective of the Executive Committee is the recruitment, nomination, orientation, training, and evaluation of the Governing Board in accordance with the Bylaws.